KU Dining FAQ's

 The Jaywalk Meal is a quick "to go" meal exchange on all of the KU Dining Plans (dining center access/meal) that allows you the flexibility and convenience to select from varied menu options of foods to take with you on those busy days.
 Let the cashier know when they swipe your KU Card to get plastic silverware and a compostable container (the lid must be able to close).
 Cannot be used if staying to eat inside the dining center.
 One Jaywalk Meal is allowed per day.

 The Retail Pass is only available on the All Access and 50 Meal Block plans in the retail locations: Underground, Market, Courtside Café, Mortar & Pestle, The Studio Grill, Southside, and certain JayBreaks.
-You may choose from a particular menu that includes Za Pizza, Chick Fil A, Brella’s and much more.
-One Retail Pass is allowed per day.
+You may choose from a particular menu that includes Jay's Pizza Co., Chick Fil A, Brella’s and much more.
+For the All Access Plan, one Retail Pass is allowed per day; for the 50 Meal Block Plan, Retail Pass is unrestricted.

 There is a great deal that goes into providing student meals in three all-you-care-to eat dining centers on campus.
 We research the latest consumer price index for food for the coming year; calculate our fiscal expenses; and, finally, determine the total number of operating days for that academic year in order to establish the prices for each meal plan option offered.